SEBA-Smart-Services/medusa-system-agent/docs/README.md

 ## Description
 Medusa System Agent is a tool that logs into and exports site data from a SQL database as a CSV to local storage.
 Once the data is cloned to remote storage (by Chimera), System Agent purges the local files.

-Medusa is designed to integrate with a cloud backup agent, like Chimera.
-System Agent can be executed before and after each backup job to prepare the data, then clean up.
+Medusa is designed to integrate with a cloud backup agent, like [Chimera](https://github.com/clivetyphon/chimera-windows).
+Chimera can automatically run the System Agent as an executable, before and after each backup job, to prepare the data for upload, then clean up local storage.

 ## Installation and setup